tduszyk/Capital_Punishment/readme.md

 # Capital Punishment in the US

-## Applying ML to find out if changes how change of rules changed application of Capital Punishment.
+## Applying ML to find out if change of rules applied by the Supreme Court, changed application of Capital Punishment.

 Pre-1972: Application of death penalty for all sorts of crimes that are not the most serious.
 Judges could unilaterally impose capital punishment discretionarily (racial bias).